 The best place to stay near Mt.
 Mitchell is in Asheville, NC.

 Linville Falls and Linville Gorge Wilderness

-Possibly one of the most popular waterfalls along the Blue Ridge Parkway and in Western NC is Linville Falls.
+Possibly one of the most famous waterfalls along the Blue Ridge Parkway and in Western NC is Linville Falls.
 Take a short hike through brightly colored fall foliage to the opening of the upper Linville waterfalls.
 This trail does get muddy, however, the short hike is worth it.

-From Linville Falls make your way to Linville Gorge for more fall colors in NC.
+From Linville Falls, make your way to Linville Gorge for more fall colors in NC.
 Located in the Pisgah National Forest, Linville Gorge is known as the Grand Canyon of the East.
 The Gorge descends an impressive 2,000 ft. to Lake James.
 It is also just one of two wilderness gorges in the Southern USA.